Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_Configuration_Language_1/README.md

 + gST->ConOut->OutputString(gST->ConOut, Results);
 ```

 Now you can see the full output.
-Here I've truncated the bunch of zeros in part in the middle of the output.
+To make it more readable here I've truncated a bunch of zeros in the middle of the output.
 But even with this the output is very long:
 ```
 Full configuration for the HII Database (Size = 42018):
 GUID=1cc53572800cab4c87ac3b084a6304b1&NAME=004d00610069006e0046006f0072006d00530074006100740065&PATH=01041400dfc5dcd907405e4390988970935504b27fff0400&OFFSET=0